 For vacations priced less than $5,000.00, the deposit will be $500.00.
 For vacations priced $5,000.00 or more, the deposit will be $1,000.00.
-Your deposit will be applied towards your first payment which is typically due 6-months prior to your vacation date.
-Final payment is due 4-months prior to arrival.
+Your deposit will be applied towards your first payment which is due at the time of booking.
+Final payment is due 8 weeks prior to arrival.

 What forms of payment are accepted?

 If you’ve got money and want to spend it on a great vacation, you’ve found the right place!
-We accept all major credit cards and cash.
-Personal checks are not accepted.
+We accept all major credit cards, cash and personal checks.

 What if I need to cancel my vacation?

 Reservations may be cancelled within five (5) days of booking.
 Cancelling your reservation beyond five (5) days after signing your agreement will result in forfeiture of your Reservation Deposit and other applicable charges.